Getting Started with Jira Software Server (Team Virtual)

 Duration: 3.5 hours

-ObjectivesAfter the class, students should be able to:
+ObjectivesAfter attending this course, you'll be able to:

 - Describe the Scrum software development process and how it's implemented in Jira Software